B-Marshall218/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about Middleware and Routing.
+Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.
+Routing provides a way to break an application into smaller parts.
+It's a way to select which request handler function is executed.
+It does so based on the URL visited and the HTTP method used.

 - [ ] Describe Middleware?

+Middleware expands Express.
+Most of the code we write are middleware.
+They are array of functions that get executed in the order they are introduced to the server.

 - [ ] Describe a Resource?

+Information requested or located within an API.

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP status codes.
+Like error or success messages.

 - [ ] How can we partition our application into sub-applications?

+Use Routing.
+Route paths can also help.

 ## Minimum Viable Product